SEO vs paid SEO: what's the difference and why should food businesses use both?

 If you're a restaurant or food business owner looking to get noticed online, you've likely heard the term SEO (Search Engine Optimisation).
-But did you know that there are two main types of SEO; Paid SEO and Organic SEO?
-Understanding the difference between them can help you know how to use both in your digital strategy to boost your website's visibility and attract more footfall.
+But did you know that there are two main types of SEO; paid SEO and organic SEO?
+Understanding the difference between SEO vs paid SEO is essential for any food business looking to grow online and improve conversions.

 In this guide, we’ll be looking at…